HOW YOUR FAVORITE CONVENIENCE STORES GIVE BACK

 Pilot Flying J was founded by a veteran and proudly employs and serves veterans.
-“We support programs that represent the values upon which this company was built and are honored to be able to sponsor and support causes that help communities thrive,” says a message from Jimmy Haslam, CEO on the company’s website.
 Pilot Flying J’s Fueling Life’s Journeys program supports 20+ nonprofit organizations including Boys & Girls Clubs of America, Feeding America, Hire Heroes, Teach for America and Trucking Cares Foundation.

 Passionate about giving back to the communities where its employees and guests live and work, Thorntons team members volunteer via community service, humanitarian day events, and fundraising projects.
 Additionally, Thorntons local stores focus its efforts on ending childhood hunger in America.
 The company welcomes nonprofit organizations to contact them for sponsorship consideration.

 Through a partnership with Operation Homefront, Yesway supports, honors, and meets the needs of current and former members of the U.S. military and their families.
 The Iowa-based retailer makes a lump sum donation as well as donates a portion of every Yesway-branded spring and purified water sold in its stores.

 The Wawa Foundation is committed to building strong communities.
 The company supports health by sponsoring life-saving research and care for people in need, leading hunger relief efforts and helps local military, veterans, first responders and other heroes.
 The Pennsylvania-based c-store chain also proudly partners with the American Red Cross.